yguitton/training-material/topics/proteomics/tutorials/bioconductor-scp/tutorial.md

 >
 > 1. {% tool [bioconductor-scp](toolshed.g2.bx.psu.edu/repos/recetox/bioconductor_scp/bioconductor_scp/1.16.0+galaxy0) %} with the following parameters
 >   - *"Which function to use for the aggregation?"*: `colMedians`
->   - *"Which column should be used for the PSM to peptide aggregation?"*: `Leading.razor.protein`
+>   - *"Which column should be used for the PSM to peptide aggregation?"*: `c17: Leading.razor.protein`
 >
 {: .hands_on}